 Belgian startup Alpega creates a cloud-based SaaS Inet transportation management system for end-to-end transportation needs.
 The software solution enables communication in real-time between manufacturers and a broad network of logistics providers.
 The Inet TMS automates logistics processes and consolidates transport demands into a single system.
 The software solution also provides the tracking of shipments through a mobile application.
 The cloud platform allows Alpega to release upgraded software to the customers on a quarterly basis, in contrast to on-premise software that follows a yearly upgrade cycle.

 9. Autonomous Vehicles

 Autonomous vehicles improve vehicle safety and deliver goods safely by eliminating human errors while driving.
 They increase the efficiency in the first and last-mile delivery as they are designed to work all day and all night.
-Moreover, autonomous vehicles improve fuel efficiency by using platooning techniques for long haul routes, reduce traffic jams, and optimize travel routes by taking advantage of AI-enhanced technology.
+Moreover, autonomous vehicles improve fuel efficiency by using platooning techniques for long-haul routes, reducing traffic jams, and optimizing travel routes by taking advantage of AI-enhanced technology.

 Spring – Autonomous Vehicle Fleet

 German startup Spring offers Spring X1, an autonomous utility vehicle fleet for transporting goods with predictable, intelligent systems.
 Spring’s autonomous vehicles are equipped with modular trailers designed for multiple applications.
 These modules are also customizable depending on their applications such as mobile lockers, food, and cargo delivery.

 South Korean startup Mars Auto develops self-driving vehicle software to provide driverless shipment transport.
 AI-based software offers tools to map the surroundings, control, and guide vehicles to the correct cargo bay.
 The software helps shipping companies deliver cargo in an efficient, reliable, and safe manner without the intervention of a human driver.